gbmhunter/blog/content/programming/languages/c-plus-plus/callbacks/_index.md

 ## Static Variables, With Templating

-A slightly more complicated but flexible approach to the above is to use templating, `std::bind` and `std::function` as shown in the below example (run this code at <a href="https://replit.com/@gbmhunter/c-callback-in-cpp-using-templating-functional-bind#main.cpp" target="_blank">https://replit.com/@gbmhunter/c-callback-in-cpp-using-templating-functional-bind#main.cpp</a>):
+A slightly more complicated but flexible approach to the above is to use templating, `std::bind` and `std::function` as shown in the below example:

+(run this code at <a href="https://replit.com/@gbmhunter/c-callback-in-cpp-using-templating-functional-bind#main.cpp" target="_blank">https://replit.com/@gbmhunter/c-callback-in-cpp-using-templating-functional-bind#main.cpp</a>)

 ```c++
 #include <stdio.h>